scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Send healing energy to a single target.
-Make a spellcasting roll, adding 2 terrible die.
+Make a spellcasting roll, adding 3 Bad dice.
 On success, roll a wound die for every success rolled, healing for the total wounds rolled.

 Add a normal die for every level above the 1st.